Dude Perfect: Early years

-The group has also collaborated with Dale Earnhardt Jr., Los Angeles Rams wide receiver Odell Beckham Jr., New Orleans Saints quarterback Drew Brees and coach Sean Payton, the Seattle Seahawks, and St. Louis Rams players Greg Zuerlein, Johnny Hekker and Jake McQuaide, Dallas Stars players Tyler Seguin and Jamie Benn, tennis player Serena Williams and country singer Luke Bryan.
+Collaborations

 In 2016, Dude Perfect traveled to the United Kingdom to film a video with players of Manchester City, Arsenal and Chelsea.
-In 2020, Dude Perfect released their fourth All Sports Golf Battle that was pre-recorded in 2019 with actor Zac Efron, who finished third in the finale.
 The group also got a chance to visit the US Navy's Nimitz-class aircraft carrier USS Nimitz for a 3-day trip aboard and released their trip's video as an episode as part of their Bucket List.
 Dude Perfect also visited South Africa in their second bucket list video.
-In 2021, Dude Perfect released episode 27 of "Overtime", which featured a cameo from Dallas Mavericks center Boban Marjanovic.
-In 2022, Dallas Mavericks star Luka Dončić appeared in an episode of "Overtime".
+In 2021, Dallas Mavericks center Boban Marjanovic made a guest appearance.
+On September 24, 2025, American drive-thru coffeehouse chain 7 Brew announced that it would be partnering with Dude Perfect, with plans for appearances in their content as well as a Dude Perfect-themed beverage underway.

 Business ventures

-In 2011, Dude Perfect launched a free mobile game for iOS and Android, titled Dude Perfect.
-The group subsequently released Dude Perfect 2, and other games titled Endless Ducker and That's Lit.
-Following the release of the mobile apps, Cory Cotton authored a nationally published book titled Go Big, in which he shared the secrets the group has learned along the way building a business in a world largely influenced by social media.
+Cory Cotton authored a book titled Go Big, in which he shared the secrets the group has learned along the way building a business in a world largely influenced by social media.

 In June 2015, the group was selected by the Harlem Globetrotters in their annual player draft.

 In September 2015, the group was approved for a television series entitled The Dude Perfect Show on CMT, which began airing during the first half of 2016.
 The show's second season aired on Viacom sibling network Nickelodeon.

-In 2019, Dude Perfect went on their very first live tour.
-In 2020, the group also announced their second live tour, which was later postponed to 2021 due to the COVID-19 pandemic.
+In 2019, Dude Perfect went on their first live tour.
+In 2020, the group also announced their second live tour.